CodePushGo/website/src/content/blog/en/capacitor-cli-project-setup-guide.md

 }
 ```

-Once updated, use this configuration to set up Capacitor for your project.
+Once updated, use this configuration to set up React Native for your project.

 ## Platform Setup